PDXpert PLM Software

 - The unit cost for each item to be handled in accordance with the disposition instructions at the specified location.

-- You can assign the activity to a particular person, who can then view the assignment in the Tasks tab of the Item Explorer.
+- You can assign the activity to a particular person, who can then view the assignment in the Tasks list on the Item Explorer.

 - Specify the date when the dispositioning activity should be done.

-- The assigned person can update this (as well as the quantity and unit costs fields) after the change form has been released to indicate when the actual dispositioning activity was completed.
+- The assigned person can update this (as well as the quantity and unit costs fields) after the change form has been released to show when the actual dispositioning activity was completed.

 - Instructions for performing the dispositioning activity.